Search tips

 - The Library Search Tool

-Search for books, e-books and journal articles via the Medical E-Library's Search Tool.
+Search for books, e-books and journal articles through the Medical E-Library's Search Tool.

 Databases

-A database is a collection of materials that have been made searchable.
-It can cover a wide range of subjects or be subject-specific, focusing on materials within a specific discipline.
+A database is a collection of material that has been made searchable.
+It can cover many subjects or be subject-specific and focus on one particular area.

-Some databases contain full-text materials, while others provide only references.
-Additionally, databases may include factual data such as statistics, standards, and patents.
-It’s essential to understand the type of material available in a specific database.
+Some databases contain full-text material, while others only provide references to sources.
+Databases may also include factual information such as statistics, standards, or patents.
+Make sure you know what type of material a database provides before you start searching.

 - Databases